To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

-In summary, our experiments show that many benchmark point cloud datasets are secretly quite aligned (or, nearly canonicalized\footnote{Although high $m(p_X)$ does not precisely mean the datasets are perfectly canonicalized, particularly for infinite groups like $SO(3)$, it does mean that datapoints have clear, sparse preferred orientations.}).
-Perhaps the most mysterious takeaway from our experiments is that, even though all datasets have high degrees of distributional asymmetry, the relative performance of data augmentation varies by dataset.
-In particular, train-time augmentation on ModelNet40 and MNIST hurt test-time performance on the unaugmented test set (``TF'') relative to training without augmentations (``FF''), which makes sense from a distribution shift perspective.
-Yet, train-time augmentation on QM9 helps even on the unaugmented test set!
-In the following sections, we explore possible mechanisms behind this phenomenon.
+In summary, our experiments thus far show that many benchmark point cloud datasets are actually quite aligned\footnote{Although high $m(p_X)$ does not precisely mean the datasets are perfectly canonicalized, particularly for infinite groups like $SO(3)$, it does mean that datapoints have clear, sparse preferred orientations.}.
+We emphasize that $m(p_X)$ is an easy-to-train metric that ML practitioners can use to detect and quantify distributional symmetry breaking, which is often not known \emph{a priori}.
+Surprisingly, even though all datasets have high degrees of symmetry bias, the relative performance of data augmentation varies by task: train-time augmentation on ModelNet40 and MNIST hurts test-time performance on the original test set (``TF'') relative to training without augmentations (``FF''), while train-time augmentation on QM9/QM7b does not hurt, and often even helps (for some properties), on the unaugmented test set (``TF'')!
+We now explore two hypotheses for this differing behavior.